 - The scope of work, including when the job is to be done, and deadlines

-- Who owns the work — the contractor or the hiring company?
+- Ownership of the work — the contractor or the hiring company.

-The most important part of this contract should be a statement that this person is an independent contractor, not an employee.
+The most important clause in this contract should be a statement that this person is an independent contractor, not an employee.
 It's essential that both you and the independent contractor understand the type of relationship and the fact that they are responsible for paying their own income taxes and Social Security/Medicare taxes.

 You May Also Want Additional Agreements

 Depending on the type of work being done and the specific needs of your business, you may want to get other agreements, depending on the type of work the person will be doing.
 These sub-agreements (sometimes clauses in a contract) are called restrictive covenants because they restrict what the independent contractor can do.